zohreh-aaa/DNN-old/README.md

     Replication-package
      .
      |
-     |--- sadl11/model/                    Pre-trained models used in the paper
+     |--- sadl11/model/                    Pre-trained models used in the paper (LeNet-1, LeNet-5 and 12-Layer ConvNet)
      |
      |--- RQ2-2/Correlation/               Random samples (60 subsets with sizes of 100,...,1000) to replicate the paper's results
      |